zenna/DReal.jl/README.md

 dReal also allows you to do non-linear, constrained, optimisation.

 # Prerequisites
- - Linux: DReal does not yet support Windows or OSX
+ - Linux or OSX: DReal does not support Windows
  - libstdc++6: In Ubuntu, please do the following install to install it.

     ```bash